Francisco Arrué

 Francisco Esteban Arrué Pardo (born 7 August 1977) is a football manager and former footballer who played as a midfielder.
+He is the current manager of Deportes Recoleta.

 Born in Brazil, Arrué represented Chile at international level, playing for the Olympic team in the 2000 Summer Olympics.

 Club career

 Arrué is one of the six Chilean players who have played in his country's three giant clubs: Colo-Colo, Universidad de Chile and Universidad Católica.

 International career

 Representing his nation, he won a bronze medal in the 2000 Summer Olympics in Sydney.

 Arrué also represented the Chile senior team against Aragon on 28 December 2006.

 Managerial career

 Arrué has coached Colchagua two times in the Chilean Segunda División: 2019 and 2020–2021.
 He joined San Marcos de Arica for the 2023 season in the Primera B.

 In the second half of 2023, Arrué led Audax Italiano.
 He coached them by second time between March and July 2024.

 Arrué signed with Ñublense for the 2025 season.
+The next year, he assumed as manager of Deportes Recoleta.